Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $0.99

 2048 is an entertaining math puzzle game and one of the most popular math games on mobile.
 You move tiles around and combine the ones with the same numbers.
 The combined tiles double the number.
 Thus, you combine two fours to create an eight.
-The game continues until you can’t move anymore tiles or hit the 2048 number.
+The game continues until you can’t move any more tiles or hit the 2048 number.
 The game comes with multiple board sizes, simple mechanics, and it’s family friendly.
 The full version of the game is $0.99.
+You can also play this one for free if you use Google Play Pass.

 Khan Academy Kids

 Khan Academy Kids is an educational app for kids with a bunch of fun mini-games.
 It has games for a bunch of different subjects and that does include math games.
-Some of the other subjects includes writing, language, reading, and problem solving skills.
+Some of the other subjects include writing, language, reading, and problem-solving skills.
 It’s not necessarily a game.
 It’s definitely an educational app.
 However, it has a bunch of games, it’s good for younger kids, and the math games are decent for that age range.
 Plus, it’s entirely free.

 Price: Free / $1.99